emariotti3/UserManagementService/README.md

 ## TODOs and Pending Improvements

 - A refresh token mechanism should be provided to avoid possible MITM attacks.
-- Database connection settings should be dynamically set in runtime.
 - Testing coverage must be improved.